Ideal gas law

 Isotherms of an ideal gas for different temperatures.
 The curved lines are rectangular hyperbolae of the form y = a/x.
 They represent the relationship between pressure (on the vertical axis) and volume (on the horizontal axis) for an ideal gas at different temperatures: lines that are farther away from the origin (that is, lines that are nearer to the top right-hand corner of the diagram) correspond to higher temperatures.

 The ideal gas law, also called the general gas equation, is the equation of state of a hypothetical ideal gas.
 It is a good approximation of the behavior of many gases under many conditions, although it has several limitations.
-It was first stated by Benoît Paul Émile Clapeyron in 1834 as a combination of the empirical Boyle's law, Charles's law, Avogadro's law, and Gay-Lussac's law.
+It was first stated by Benoît Paul Émile Clapeyron and independently of him, Dmitry Mendeleev in 1834 as a combination of the empirical Boyle's law, Charles's law, Avogadro's law, and Gay-Lussac's law.
 The ideal gas law is often written in an empirical form: